brenoAmodesto/aws_solutions_architect/EC2_Fundamentals/EC2_SAA_Level/EC2_Hibernate.md

-        Instance RAM Size - must be less than 150 gb Instance Size - not supported for bare metal instances AMI - Amazon Linux 2, Linux AMI, Ubuntu, RHEL, CentOS & Windows
+        Instance RAM Size - must be less than 150 gb Instance Size - not supported for bare metal instances AMI - Amazon Linux 2, Linux AMI, Ubuntu, RHEL, CentOS & Windows C2 Hibernate, the EC2 Instance Root Volume type must be an EBS volume and must be encrypted to ensure the protection of sensitive content.